nirvan840/Client-Server-LLM-API-Calls/README.md

 &nbsp;
 ## Level 3: Dockerization
+> Dockerize the system created in level 2. <br>
+> Make separate images for servers and clients.
+Use a docker-compose file to start the server and clients.

 .<br>
 ### <b> <i> Code Explained </b> </i>
-> * Code to create a docker image for the server and client-side code
+> Code to create a docker image for the server and client-side code
-> * Docker-compose to run server and client containers
+> Docker-compose to run server and client containers
-> * Shared volume space for output.json
+> Shared volume space for output.json

 * `server_v2.py`: _Small tweaks to `server.py`._
   * Server IP is set to `self.SERVER = 0.0.0.0`